cvaldemar/silex-perch/README.md

     curl -s http://getcomposer.org/installer | php
     php composer.phar install

-Install a copy of Perch into `vendors/perch`:
+Install a copy of Perch into `vendor/perch`:

     unzip perch_v1.8.4.zip
-    mv perch_v1.8.4 silex_perch/vendors/perch
+    mv perch_v1.8.4 silex_perch/vendor/perch

-Finally, configure Perch, by creating a config/config.php.
-If you install the backend separately or have it running already just copy config.php from that installation.
-If you are installing a clean Perch make sure you create the database and database tables using the perch.sql included with Perch.
+Finally, configure Perch, by creating a `vendor/perch/config/config.php`.
+If you install the backend separately or have it running already just copy `config.php` from that installation.
+If you are installing a clean Perch make sure you create the database and database tables using the `perch.sql` included with Perch.

 Then what?
 ----------